 - Are passionate about making local policy changes aligned with the following policy topics:

 - Corporate Power (e.g. antitrust, anti-monopoly, or combatting corporate concentration)

 - Worker Power (e.g. worker justice, labor protections, or higher education)

 - Climate Justice (e.g. environment protections, green jobs, or environmental racism)

-- Race & Democracy (e.g. institutional racism, voter protections/access, or closing the racial wealth gap)
+- Race & Democracy (e.g. gerrymandering, closing the racial wealth gap, and economic reparative policy)

 How do you apply?